divonlan/genozip/windows/readme.txt

    -V --version      Display version number

 Flags:
+   -9 --optimize     Modify the VCF file in ways that are likely insignificant for analytical purposes, but make a
+                     signficant difference for compression.
+At the moment, these optimizations include:
+                     - PL data: Phred values of over 60 are changed to 60.
+Example: '0,18,270' -> '0,18,60'
+                     - GL data: Numbers are rounded to 2 significant digits.
+Example: '-2.61618,-0.447624,-0.193264' ->
+                     '-2.6,-0.45,-0.19'
+                     Note: due to these data modifications, files compressed with --optimized are NOT identical as the original VCF after decompression.
+For this reason, it is not possible to use this option in combination with --test or --md5

    -c --stdout       Send output to standard output instead of a file

    -f --force        Force overwrite of the output file, or force writing .vcf.genozip data to standard output